-The Company has a Term Loan Facility with ING Capital LLC, as administrative agent, in order to borrow funds to make additional investments.
+The Company has a Revolving Credit Facility with ING Capital LLC, as Administrative Agent, in order to borrow funds to make additional investments.

-The pricing in the case of the Term Loan Facility for LIBOR loans is LIBOR (with no minimum) plus 3.00%.
-The pricing on the Revolving Credit Facility, is LIBOR (with no minimum) plus 2.75%.
-The pricing on the Facilities will decrease by an additional 25 basis points upon receiving an investment grade rating from Standard & Poor's.

-The Term Loan Facility's bullet maturity is July 28, 2020 and the Revolving Credit Facility's revolving period ends July 28, 2019, followed by a one-year amortization period and a final maturity on July 28, 2020.
+The pricing on the Revolving Credit Facility, is LIBOR (with no minimum) plus 2.75%. and will decrease by an additional 25 basis points upon receiving an investment grade rating from Standard & Poor's.
+The Revolving Credit Facility's revolving period ends July 28, 2019, followed by a one year amortization period and a final maturity on July 28, 2020.

 On February 14, 2017, the Company elected to reduce the total commitment of the Revolving Credit Facility to \$200.0 million from \$343.5 million.
-The reduction was accounted for as a debt modification to a line-of-credit or revolving-debt arrangement in accordance with ASC 470-50, Modifications and Extinguishments, which attributed to an acceleration of debt issuance costs in the amount of \$1.3 million and was recorded on the Consolidated Statements of Operations as a component of interest and financing expenses.
+The reduction was accounted for as a debt modification to a line-of credit or revolving-debt arrangement in accordance with ASC 470-50, Modifications and Extinguishments, which attributed to an acceleration of debt issuance costs in the amount of \$1.3 million and recorded on the Consolidated Statements of Operations as a component of interest and financing expenses.

-On September 1, 2017, the Company reduced the Term Loan Facility commitment to \$102.0 million from \$174.0 million.
-The reduction was accounted for as a debt extinguishment in accordance with ASC 470-50, Modifications and Extinguishments, which attributed to a realized loss of \$0.6 million and recorded on the Consolidated Statements of Operations as a loss on extinguishment of debt.
+On February 12, 2018, the Company elected to reduce the total commitment of the Revolving Credit Facility to \$150.0 million from \$200.0 million.
+The reduction was accounted for as a debt modification to a line-of credit or revolving-debt arrangement in accordance with ASC 470-50, Modifications and Extinguishments, which attributed to an acceleration of debt issuance costs in the amount of \$0.4 million and recorded on the Consolidated Statements of Operations as a component of interest and financing expenses.

-Borrowings under the Facilities are subject to, among other things, a minimum borrowing/collateral base, and substantially all of the Company's assets are pledged as collateral under the Facilities.
-In addition, the Facilities require the Company to, among other things (i) make representations and warranties regarding the collateral as well the Company's business and operations, (ii) agree to certain indemnification obligations and (iii) agree to comply with various affirmative and negative covenants.
-The documentation for each of the Facilities also includes default provisions such as the failure to make timely payments under the Facilities, the occurrence of a change in control and the failure by the Company to materially perform under the operative agreements governing the Facilities, which, if not complied with, could accelerate repayment under the Facilities, thereby materially and adversely affecting the Company's liquidity, financial condition and results of operations.
+Borrowings under the Revolving Credit Facility are subject to, among other things, a minimum borrowing/collateral base, and substantially all of the Company's assets are pledged as collateral.
+In addition, the Revolving Credit Facility requires the Company to, among other things (i) make representations and warranties regarding the collateral as well the Company's business and operations, (ii) agree to certain indemnification obligations and (iii) agree to comply with various affirmative and negative covenants.
+The documentation for Revolving Credit Facility also includes default provisions such as the failure to make timely payments, the occurrence of a change in control and the failure by the Company to materially perform under the operative agreements governing the Revolving Credit Facility, which, if not complied with, could accelerate repayment, thereby materially and adversely affecting the Company's liquidity, financial condition and results of operations.

-As of December 31, 2017, total commitments under the Facilities are \$302.0 million, comprised of \$200.0 million committed to the Revolving Credit Facility and \$102.0 million funded under the Term Loan Facility.
+As of March 31, 2018, total commitments under the Revolving Credit Facility are \$150.0 million.